Color Me Surprised

-He must have had second sight to a degree because he was positively bristling all around his well-tailored edges.
+He must have had second sight to a degree, because he was positively bristling all around his well-tailored edges.
 Neither Morgan nor Harry were anywhere within his personal space and Jasmine and I were clear across the room.
 Yet instinctively he knew something was odd about us.
 Damn Irish genes, always had something to clue them in about us.
-I have drained more than my share of second-sighted Irish in my time, as well as Morgan and Harry.
+I have drained my share of second-sighted Irish in my time, as well as had Morgan and Harry.
 We exchanged looks and slight shrugs.

 Letting Jasmine guide the conversation seemed like the only safe option available to us.
-Meeting eyes we nodded imperceptibly and waited to see what we were supposed to be accused of doing.
+Meeting eyes, we nodded imperceptibly and waited to see what we were supposed to be accused of doing.
 An unseen child screaming was pretty much a guarantee of seeing cops if not other branches of the local child protective services agency and their assorted heavy-handed legal companions.
-Having been tracked and trailed over nearly all the lands we knew how narrow the view was from the police side.
+Having been tracked and trailed over nearly all the lands, we knew how narrow the view was from the police side.
 More than a few vampires had been screwed by trying to game the cops, forgetting they don't go anywhere without calling in and letting their stationhouse know where they were headed.

 "So officers, what is the problem exactly?
-We don't have any children and I am still puzzled who would make such a false claim wasting your time."
+We don't have any children, and I am still puzzled who would make such a false claim, wasting your time."
 She injected just the right amounts of bewilderment and concern.
 Officer Paul nodded and said, "I am sure of that, but we need to look around if it is okay with you."

-Again that was not a real question but more of a declarative statement.
+Again that was not a real question, but more of a declarative statement.
 Jasmine nodded her acceptance of the search while toying with the black sash to the stunning dressing robe she was wearing.
-Her blue-white skin was complimented well by a dark green, embossed silk dressing robe she had been wearing since we first came in her home.
+Her blue-white skin was complemented well by a dark green, embossed silk dressing robe she had been wearing since we first came into her home.
 Her long hair seemed to have a life of its own.
 The golden-brown highlights were gleaming in the kitchen lights and her eyes danced with energy.
 Even if I hadn't known she was something different, it was pretty obvious she was more than just average.
-The police smiled and went about their business of casually peaking into every edge of the house they could see.
+The police smiled and went about their business of casually peeking into every edge of the house they could see.
 Funny how they missed the door to the basement.
 I kept my thoughts blocked and watched them both walk right past the frame as if it wasn't even there.

 Worked for me.